“We come spinning out of nothingness, scattering stars like dust” – Rumi

 Notes about this poem:

-– Everything heavier than hydrogen and helium was created in the dying moments of a massively large star collapsing in upon itself before going nova.
-Only stars that are eight times larger than our sun or bigger have the capability to go nova.
+– Everything heavier than hydrogen and helium was created in the dying moments of a massively large star collapsing in upon itself.
+Only stars that are eight times larger than our sun or bigger have the capability to go nova and spew their contents across the universe.

 – If you cut the top off of a leaf, and take a picture of it with Kirlian photography, it will show the energy field of the missing portion of the leaf that was used to maintain its atomic / cellular order.
 Our bodies use a similar energy field blueprint.